Thursday, October 4, 2012

 I don't know if that's a Middle Eastern custom or if it's It is just the way my husband's family eats their ful.

-Ful is economical; I bought a bag of dried fava beans for $2.99.
+Ful is economical; I bought a bag of dried fava beans for $2.99. ( you can also buy it cooked in a can)

 The best part is that I cook the beans in a crock pot, making the prep to cook the beans about 3 minutes and cooking time about 9 hours.( you can also buy ful or fava beans in cans already cooked but I like to make my own)